About Our Dividend Growth Newsletter

 How did we do this?
 Well, first of all, we scoured our stock universe for firms that have cut their dividends in the past to uncover the major drivers behind the dividend cut.
-This is what we found out: The major reasons why firms cut their dividend had to do with preserving cash in the midst of a secular or cyclical downturn in demand for their products/services or when faced with excessive leverage (how much debt they held on their respective balance sheets).
+This is what we found out: The major reasons why firms cut their dividend had to do with preserving cash in the midst of a secular or cyclical downturn in demand for their products/services or when faced with excessive leverage (how much debt they held on their respective balance sheets) during tightening credit markets.

 The Importance of Forward-Looking Dividend Analysis

 Most dividend analysis that we’ve seen out there is backward-looking – meaning it rests on what the firm has done in the past.
 Although analyzing historical trends is important, we think assessing what may happen in the future is even more important.
 The S&P 500 Dividend Aristocrat List, or a grouping of firms that have raised their dividends for the past 25 years, is a great example of why backward-looking analysis can be painful.
-One only has to look over the past few years to see the removal of well-known names from the Dividend Aristocrat List (including General Electric and Pfizer) to understand that backward-looking analysis is hardly worth your time.
-After all, you’re investing for the future, so the future is all you should care about.
+One only has to look over the past few years to see the removal of well-known names from the Dividend Aristocrat List (including General Electric and Pfizer) to understand that backward-looking analysis is only part of the story.
+After all, you’re investing for the future, so the future is what you should care about more.

-At the very least, using the Valuentum Dividend Cushion™ can help you avoid firms that are at risk of cutting their dividends in the future.
-And we are the only firm out there that does this type of in-depth analysis for you.
-We provide the Valuentum Dividend Cushion™ score in the dividend reports and monthly Dividend Growth Newsletter, and we also scale the safety of a firm’s dividend based on this measure in simple terms: Excellent, Good, Poor, Very Poor.
+At the very least, using the Valuentum Dividend Cushion™ ratio can help you avoid firms that are at risk of cutting their dividends in the future.
+And we are the only investment research firm out there that does this type of in-depth analysis for you.
+We provide the Valuentum Dividend Cushion™ ratio in the dividend reports and monthly Dividend Growth Newsletter, and we also scale the safety of a firm’s dividend based on this measure in simple terms: Excellent, Good, Poor, Very Poor.

 Understanding Dividend Growth